HerveFrezza-Buet/cxsom/cxsom/README.md

 ```

 Play with the interface, generate more data (you can change the sequence ABCDEFEDCB to AAAAF for example), refresh the viewers, etc...

+Visit the [cxsom web page](https://frezza.pages.centralesupelec.fr/cxsom-web/cxsom/index.html), as well as cxsom-builder experiments, to learn more convenient ways of using cxsom.

 ## Documentation